Bitcoin Covenant and More

 4. Push the public key derived from the private key pushed in step 2

-Step 1, 2, and 4 are done in the unlocking script, step 3 and 5 in the locking script.
+Step 1 is done in the unlocking script, all other steps are in the locking script.

 If OP_CHECKSIG in step 5 succeeds, we can be sure the transaction pushed in step 1 is the current transaction because OP_CHECKSIG only succeeds if the signature is for the current transaction¹, regardless of how the signature is generated.